 Social Media Brand Care Specialist: A specialist able to communicate via social media that is also well equipped with the knowledge concerning a brand.

-Social Media Certification: Getting certified in social media for business.
+Social Media Certification: Becoming certified in social media for business.
 There are a growing number of accredited organizations that offer these types of certifications.
-The certifications are not held with as high a regard as PMP or others due to the newness and fast-paced nature of social media.
+The certifications are not held with as high a regard as Project Management Professional Certification or others due to the newness and fast-paced nature of social media.